j66cam/Selenium/README.md

-Repository with all the best practices I've seen
+Repository with all the best practices I've seen for Selenium, TestNG, JUnit, Cucumber, etc